cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 - No more "I just run these two dozen commands from my shell history".
 This is neither reproducible, nor auditable.

+### Corollary 3.2: Only one account per human allowed

+This is an aim that aims both at reducing the complexity of maintaining credentials for the users and granted permissions based on these credentials for management.

+Especially in regulated enviroments a regular report about the granted permissions and their review has to be prepared.
+This is made a lot easier if only a single account is managed by the organisation for each human interacting with the system, regardless of their role in the organisation or external to it.

+At the same time does a smaller number of credentials improve the likelyhood of stronger password being used.
+When a single password for a shared account, or even better a Single Sign On (SSO) system is used, it is easy for users to remember even fairly complex password without the need to write them down.

+This single account then can easily be combined with multifactor authentication, which improves security even further.

 ## Further Observations